4 teen boys tried to sexually assault 12-year-old girl in Cragin alley on Northwest Side: police

 He had short black hair and brown eyes and wore glasses, a red hoodie, a hat, blue sweatpants and black Air Jordan shoes.

+"That's crazy," resident Michael Palmer said about the incident.
+"That's a school hour, especially if it's a week day."

+Police are advising residents in the area to walk in pairs and to be on the lookout.

-Anyone with information is asked to call the police Special Investigations Unit at 312-492-3810.
-Anonymous tips can be submitted via CPDTIP.COM
+Anyone with information that might lead to an arrest is asked to call detectives at Area North.